-Decisions taken at federal board of trustees meetings shall be recorded in minutes signed by the Chairperson of the Federation and by the federal general secretary or, if hindered, by another member of the Bureau.
-They are drawn up without blank spaces or cross-outs, on pages kept at the registered office of the Federation.
+Decisions taken at federal board of trustees meetings shall be recorded in minutes signed by the President of the Federation and by the federal general Secretary or, if hindered, by another member of the Bureau..

-ARTICLE 11 I POWERS OF THE BUREAU MEMBERS
+ARTICLE 11.
+POWERS OF THE BUREAU MEMBERS

-11.1 THE CHAIRPERSON OF THE FEDERATION
+11.1 The President of the Federation

-The Chairperson of the Federation convenes the federal bureau, the federal board of trustees and the federal general assembly, and takes the chair in these meetings.
-The Chairperson runs the federal board of trustees and coordinates the duties of the executive director and of federal board of trustees.

-The Chairperson represents the Federation with third parties.
-He or she takes legal action on behalf of the Federation as applicant and as defendant.
+The President of the Federation convenes the federal bureau, the federal board of trustees and the federal general assembly, and takes the chair in these meetings.
+The President runs the federal board of trustees and coordinates the duties of the Executive Director and of federal board of trustees.
+In the event that the President is prevented from carrying out his duties, his role shall be carried out by the Federal General Secretary who shall assume all the duties of the President without exception for the duration of the impediment as defined in Article 10.1 above.
+The President represents the Federation with third parties.
+He or she takes legal action on behalf of the Federation as applicant and as respondent.
 He or she orders expenditures.
-The chairperson can also delegate powers under conditions set by the rules of procedure.
+The President can also delegate powers under conditions set by the rules of procedure.

-If being represented in court, the chairperson can only be replaced by an authorised representative acting by virtue of a special power of attorney.
+If being represented in court, the President can only be replaced by an authorised representative acting by virtue of a special power of attorney.